cea-hpc/mpc/.gitlab/issue_templates/create_release.md

 ### Performances

-*This topic will ensure the MPC framework is still conformant with its perforamnce standard.
-An in-depth nalysis of performance assessment should be conducted to evaluate potential regression from the previous release.
+*This topic will ensure the MPC framework still conforms to its performance standard.
+An in-depth analysis of performance assessment should be conducted to evaluate potential regression from the previous release.
 This evaluation should at least include:*
 * [ ] MPI performance (through benchmarks like IMB & proxy apps)